Talk to sales Contact Login English

 2. Equipment

 Equipping your bar with the necessary tools and machinery is another crucial aspect of your startup costs.
-Below is a list of essential bar equipment along with estimated costs:
+Below is a list of essential bar equipment, along with estimated costs.
+Follow the link for a full guide on creating a restaurant equipment list.

 • Bar Counter: A well-designed bar counter can range from $3,000 to $10,000 or more, depending on the materials used and customizations.